jaclu/tmux-keybtest/README.md

 ### Control Meta Shift  C-M-S-

 - cant be bound: `~ $ % & * { } | "`
+- Since this is using shift, no lower case keys are bound here

 ## other things